 Solli wrote his first book at age seven, and just short of a decade later, his dreams of becoming an author have taken him on an unexpected journey.
 In 2018, at age 13, Solli's debut book Limelight, was published by Penguin Random House Australia.
 Limelight has since been published and recognised globally for its capacity to engage students in poetry.
 In 2019, Limelight was shortlisted for an Australian Speech Pathology Book Award, and won a prestigious Nautilus Book Award.

-Solli's second book Spotlight, was published by Penguin Random House Australia in 2020, and has been recognised globally for its ability to engage young people in poetry and creative writing, and making a difference.
-Aside from his own books, Solli has been featured in hundreds of books in countries, globally.
+Solli's second book Spotlight, was published by Penguin Random House Australia in 2020, and his third book, 29 Things You Didn't Know About Me, was published by Pan Macmillan Australia in 2022.
+Aside from his own books, Solli has been featured in hundreds of books, globally.